Are there some types of patriotism that are dangerous?

 For example, African-Americans have protested by marching in the streets, and we have criticized them for this and called them thugs.

-African-Americans have protested by developing groups like Black Lives Matter, and we have responded by saying “All Lives Matter”, when clearly all lives do not matter, or not to the same degree, in our country (see above articles about police brutality, schools, garbage dumps and job promotions).
+African-Americans have protested by developing groups like Black Lives Matter.
+And we have responded by saying “All Lives Matter”, when clearly all lives do not matter.
+Or, as our action show, they do not matter to the same degree, in our country.

-When African-Americans and their allies protest in any way, generally speaking, we ignore them, attack them verbally (and physically), and we suggest their concerns are illegitimate.
+So, when African-Americans and their allies protest in any way, generally speaking, we ignore them, attack them, and suggest their concerns are illegitimate.

 It is no wonder then that Kaepernick and other players like him protest during football games when they have a captive audience.
-People are not listening to them in other venues.
+After all, people are not listening to them in other venues.

 Kaepernick’s True Patriotism

 True patriotism does not entail unquestioning obedience to our country.
-True patriotism is love for our neighbor (and everyone in our country is our neighbor).
+True patriotism is love for our neighbor.

 Thinking about Love: